 2014 “Still-life (after Wilhelm Bendz)” for Now and Again

 2017 “Ida Bruns Attituder” at Thorvaldsens Museum, Copenhagen

-At Berliner Luft 3 Ellen performed the first version of her performance “The Evidence”.
-Inspired by the sentence in a physics book, that claimed we wouldn’t notice if time went backwards, because so would our memory, Ellen performed a breakfast scenario backwards for video camcorder and live audience, and then reversed the resulting recording immediately.
-A video recreation of the performance was recreated can be found here.
+At Berliner Luft 3 Ellen presented the first version of her performance “The Evidence”.
+Inspired by a sentence she read in a physics book which claimed we wouldn’t notice if time went backwards because so would our memory, Ellen performed all the movements of having breakfast backwards for a video camera and the live audience.
+Imediately afterwards, the recording was reversed and shown.
+A video recreation of the performance can be found here.

 Six Saints: Lene Vestergaard Hau

-In her performance-series, Six Saints, Ellen Friis investigates the time concepts of six famous Danish scientists from the renaissance to the present, who concerned themselves with light, energy and time.
+In her performance-series Six Saints Ellen investigates concepts of time by six famous Danish scientists from the renaissance to the present.
+Subjects they investigated include light, energy and time.
 At Samtalekøkken, Ellen presented the first part of the series, “Six Saints: Lene Vestergaard Hau”, in which she stopped time.
 Lene Hau experimentally brought atoms into such a condensed state that they would let no light pass.
 Because nothing moves faster than light, stopping light is like stopping time.
 Ellens attempted to stop the forward motion of time in a live performance by creating a condensate of documentation.
 For each action, everything that happened so far was documented.
 Therefore the intervals between the live actions grow until the audience waits for hours, days, months, and eventually forever for the performance to proceed.